tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 ## Tutorial Experience
 OpenMP for Computational Scientists tutorial, developed and delivered for training at Government Defence Contractor in 2018.

-Programming you GPU with OpenMP tutorial at SC’16-19 (assitant) and co-lead SC'20.
+Programming you GPU with OpenMP tutorial at SC’16-19 (assistant) and co-lead SC'20.

 Lecturer on COMS10015: Computer Architecture, University of Bristol, 2020.